gusseleet/jsprojekt/README.md

 ## README

 ### What is gchat?
 gchat is a chat application similar to IRC.
+It uses mainly JavaScript, node.js and socket.io.

 ### How to install
+Before you do anything, be sure that you have node.js installed and working.
+You can use webpacks build-in webserver.

 Clone this project and then run ``` npm install```.
 This command will download all dependencies.

  You can run ```npm start``` to start the application in developer mode (this will also run ```webpack --watch ``` and ``` node ``` command).